 The cat’s total body posture indicates everything from confidence to fear or submission.
 To understand the full message, the body talk must be read in conjunction with what the eyes, ears, tail, fur, and vocalizations express.

-The cat in this photo appears to be relaxed and happy with his young woman companion.
-I can tell so because of the visual clues: His ears point slightly forward, his eyes are relaxed, and his whiskers are also pointed forward.
+A relaxed and happy cat would have ears point slightly forward, eyes relaxed, and whiskers are also pointed forward.
 The more you pay attention to your cat the easier it will be to read it's body language and learn what they're trying to tell you.